-But before leaving Fuseli’s image, notice its ekphrastic function: as an engraving of a (fictional) cameo, the frontispieces offers another indispensable clue to Darwin’s mediatic art in The Economy.
-Critics, then and now, have agreed that Erasmus Darwin’s poetic style is highly visual – rife with allegorical personifications and written “chiefly to the eye,” as he put it himself, as if in proper neo-classical deference to poetry’s “sister art,” painting, (ut pictura poeisis).
+But before leaving Fuseli’s image, notice its ekphrastic function: as an engraving of a (fictional) cameo, the frontispiece offers another indispensable clue to Darwin’s mediatic art in The Economy.
+Critics, then and now, have agreed that Erasmus Darwin’s poetic style is highly visual, rife with allegorical personifications and written “chiefly to the eye,” as he put it himself, as if in proper neoclassical deference to poetry’s “sister art,” painting (ut pictura poeisis).
 But the meaning of writing “to the eye” changes in light of Darwin’s understanding of the neurophysiology of sight.
-To address the eye with a printed word, he explains in his biomedical masterwork, Zoonomia, is to trigger cascades of associated tactile experience, literally disposing the reader’s nerves of touch to re-constitute the three-dimensional feel of the signified with her own body (Goldstein 2020).
-Darwin’s allegories of reading thus stress the kinesthetic reconstitution of poetic lines as three-dimensional forms: William Cowper attested to the effect as “Meet[ing] the eye with a boldness of projection unattainable by any hand but that of a master” (Cowper, qtd. in Packham 147).
-Given this foundational semiotic relation between plastic plenitude and visual abstraction, it is no wonder that specimens of relief sculpture (tomb decorations, architectural ornaments, medallions, cameos and coins) are privileged objects of Darwin’s poetic attention in the Botanic Garden.
-Dramatizing the emergence of plastic forms from undifferentiated ground, objects sculpted or molded in bas-relief were ready allegories for the kind of cognitive experience Darwin hoped to produce through poetry, by virtue of the physiology of reading.
+To address the eye with a printed word, he explains in his biomedical masterwork, Zoonomia, is to trigger cascades of associated tactile experience, literally disposing the reader’s nerves of touch to reconstitute the three-dimensional feel of the signified with her own body (Goldstein “Nerve poetry”).
+Darwin’s allegories of reading thus stress the kinesthetic reconstitution of poetic lines as three-dimensional forms: William Cowper attested to the effect as “Meet[ing] the eye with a boldness of projection unattainable by any hand but that of a master” (qtd. in Packham 147).
+Given this foundational semiotic relation between plastic plenitude and visual abstraction, it is no wonder that specimens of relief sculpture (tomb decorations, architectural ornaments, medallions, cameos, and coins) are privileged objects of Darwin’s poetic attention in the Botanic Garden.
+Dramatizing the emergence of plastic forms from undifferentiated ground, objects sculpted or molded in bas-relief were ready allegories for the kind of cognitive experience Darwin hoped to produce through poetry by virtue of the physiology of reading.

 As the prototype for Darwin’s poetry the minor art of bas-relief declines to produce autonomous, free-standing forms, in favor of scenes in which form continually issues from a material ground.
-Likewise, Darwin’s didactic figural strategies systematically redistribute attention towards grounds and surrounds, refusing (or failing) to extricate focal agents and objects from their contextual supports, and dramatizing the difficulty of selecting what to bring into relief.
-In addition to explaining much readerly disorientation, Darwin’s dizzying commitment to foregrounding backgrounds and magnifying the minor accounts for the most distinctive and obvious formal feature of his poems, the extensive apparatus of footnotes that supports each column of verse like a prosaic pedestal.
+Likewise, Darwin’s didactic figural strategies systematically redistribute attention towards grounds and surroundings, refusing (or failing) to extricate focal agents and objects from their contextual supports and dramatizing the difficulty of selecting what to bring into relief.
+In addition to explaining much readerly disorientation, Darwin’s dizzying commitment to foregrounding backgrounds and magnifying the minor accounts for the most distinctive and obvious formal feature of his poems—the extensive apparatus of footnotes that supports each column of verse like a prosaic pedestal.
 With a root in relevare, to lift up, but also to offer help or relief, what I term “relief poetry” captures the immediately political and sentimental pathos of a poetry saturated with the problem of what or whom to elevate, make visible, and animate by setting the reader’s living nervous system into sympathetic motion.